List of Little Britain characters: Narrator

-He often makes surreal statements, like; "I must go now because I am about to reach orgasm", or "I do love an election... in fact I'm having one right now", upon the end of one of the episodes.
+He often makes surreal statements, such as "I must go now because I am about to reach orgasm", or "I do love an election... in fact, I'm having one right now", at the end of one of the episodes.
 At the end of one episode, shorter than the others, he remarked: "This show has ended a little earlier than usual, because a man is trying to take my clothes off, and I must ask him why".

 Also, during the Marjorie Dawes sketches, he expresses much contempt for overweight people, such as calling them "vermin", or expressing a desire to have them arrested, removed from the country, spat on or shot dead.
 However, in one such sketch he states that he would strangle the overweight people himself, but he can't because he's "too fat".
 In an Emily Howard sketch, he says that he is wearing a beautiful dress that belonged to his father; he routinely introduces Emily as "rubbish [or not very good, or some similar phrase] transvestite Emily Howard".

 In the final episode he says "Brighton, Brighton, Bri... oh wait, Britain, Britain, Britain!".
 At the end he says that Little Britain is the best show ever and says he is "some kind of god that must be worshipped as such".